We’re going to show you the process we use for assigning values in Google Analytics so that you can optimise your performance based on revenue.

 For this article, we’ll discuss:

-Learn how to automatically send marketing revenue in Google Analytics
+How to automatically send marketing revenue to Google Analytics

 A Goal Value is a monetary number assigned to the completion of a goal or event in Google Analytics.